thephpleague/commonmark/README.md

  - [RIPS Technologies](https://www.ripstech.com/) for supporting this project with a complimentary [RIPS SaaS](https://www.ripstech.com/product/) license
  - [JetBrains](https://www.jetbrains.com/) for supporting this project with complimentary [PhpStorm](https://www.jetbrains.com/phpstorm/) licenses

+Are you interested in sponsoring development of this project?
+[Make a pledge](https://www.patreon.com/join/colinodell) of $10 or more and we'll include your name [on our website](https://commonmark.thephpleague.com/#sponsors)!

 ## License ##